Güler Duman: 2012–present: Yüreğimden Yüreğinize, Yüreğimden Yüreğinize Sazım ve other works

 Güler Duman wanted to make an album specifically for the thirtieth year of her career.
 He entered the studio for this special album in the spring of 2011.
 Album recordings took about seven and a half months.
 The thirty-track album consisted of a double disc.
 On 19 January 2012, the album's first disc, which was released under the name of Yüreğimden Yüreğinize (Sesime Ses Katanlara Selam Olsun), included the songs she sang throughout her career.
 He performed a duet with an artist on each track on the first disc.
 From the album, he first released the classic song "Türkülerle Gömün Beni".
 The song was accompanied by artists such as Zara, Orhan Ölmez, Sevcan Orhan and Kubat, and images of Turkish folk music artists and great bards from past to present were featured in the clip of the piece.
 The second disc of the album contained new tracks.It became one of the important albums of Turkish folk music released in the 2010s.
 Three songs from the album were released as clips.
 In the first half of the 2010s, she took part in various projects and adaptation albums.

-Between 5 September 2013, and 4 February 2014, she prepared a program called Türküler Dile Geldi on TRT Müzik channel.
-An artist was a guest in each episode of the program, which lasted for ten episodes.
-Güler Duman supported young musicians in the mid-2010s.
-Güler Duman gave intense concerts in Türkiye and Europe during these periods.
-He released his nineteenth album called Yüreğimden Yüreğinize Sazım on 14 March 2017.
-There are fourteen songs in the album.
-The song "Sazım", whose lyrics and music belonged to him, was the first song to be released from the album.
-The work, which is one of Güler Duman's masterpieces, received great acclaim.
-Video clips were shot and released for four songs from the album.
-Güler Duman started to release joint singles with various musicians from the end of the 2010s.
-On 12 March 2019, Güler Duman sang a duet with young musicians in the album Güler Duman ile Nesilden Nesile Türküler and supported young musicians.